EduardoNunes5/WhereDidIStop-back/README.md

 PUT /api/contents/:id
-> If authenticated, user can update one of their contents.
+> If authenticated, users can update one of their contents.

+DELETE /api/contents/:id
+> If authenticated, users can delete one of their contents

 ---
 Which tools have been used to develop this api so far?